 Hellzapoppin' (1941), the popular Broadway show that Hardeen had successfully played in for four years.
 But the movie was only a very loose adaptation of the stage show.
 Still, this feature has survived, so it would have been our best way today to see Hardeen on film.

-Perhaps the info in the article will opens a few vault doors, and maybe one day soon we will see one, if not all, of the forgotten films of Theo.
+Perhaps the info in this post will opens a few vault doors, and maybe one day soon we will see one, if not all, of the forgotten films of Theo.
 Hardeen.

 My thanks to the staff of the USC Warner Bros.
 Archives and Ron Hutchinson of The Vitaphone Project for their assistance in uncovering information on Medium Well Done.
 Also thanks to Bill Mullins.